 Kanboard will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to

 Congratulations!
-You have successfully installed Kanboard on CentOS 7.
+You have successfully installed Kanboard.
 Thanks for using this tutorial for installing Kanboard open source project management tool on CentOS 7 systems.
 For additional help or useful information, we recommend you check the official Kanboard website.